bhagyabanghadai/soma-app/replit.md

 # Overview

-Soma Dashboard is a comprehensive React-based web application designed for sustainable agriculture management.
+Soma Dashboard is a comprehensive full-stack web application designed for sustainable agriculture management.
 The platform provides farmers with AI-powered insights and tools to optimize their farming operations while focusing on sustainability, soil health, water management, and carbon footprint tracking.
-The application features a modern, professional UI built with React.js, Tailwind CSS, and shadcn/ui components, themed around green technology and environmental consciousness.
+The application features a modern React.js frontend with a robust Java Spring Boot backend, offering production-ready APIs and enterprise-grade security.

 # User Preferences